 All seasons make Paris look different: summer is quiet.
 With most Parisians gone on vacation, traffic is low and you catch yourself strolling in the middle of the streets.
 The fall, with the tree leaves falling all over the sidewalks, makes for the perfect postcard vistas.
 Winter is my favorite season, temperatures never going too low.
 Every now and then, you can see a couple days of snow, and there is nothing nicer than watching snow fall on Haussmannian buildings from the bar of a nice bistrot.
 Spring is prime time for festivities and events, fairs and pop-up shows happening all over the city.
 No matter when you go, it’s never the wrong moment.

 LFBK: Wow.
 Ain’t NO reason NOT to Paris, huh?
 Some things are on the bucket list for good reason …..

 Now that my sights are set on the Champs-Elysées where do I begin my planning?

-Emile: Look no further: This Saturday LFBK presents A Parisian Holiday Crash Course – the logistics, the language, the most lovely, quirky, memorable, and curious places to go, dine, shop, smooch, and celebrate the BEST France (a window to the World beyond the Williamsburg Bridge …) has to offer.
+Emile: Look no further: LFBK presents A Parisian Holiday Crash Course – the logistics, the language, the most lovely, quirky, memorable, and curious places to go, dine, shop, smooch, and celebrate the BEST France (a window to the World beyond the Williamsburg Bridge …) has to offer.
 Only three hours, just $75.
 No jet lag, no passport, no overnight bag, just the basics one needs to have it all aboard.